CounterpartyXCP/Documentation/Developers/API.md

 Additionally, ``counterparty-lib`` provides a complementary RESTful API also based off of that of Bitcoin Core.
 This REST API is still under development and will include more functionality in the future.
-The REST API listens on the same server as JSON RPC one.
+The REST API listens on the same port as JSON RPC one.

 ##Getting Started